Le Sud-Ouest: Institutions

 The territory of Le Sud-Ouest is served by the Centre de santé et des services sociaux du Sud-Ouest–Verdun, which operates the CLSCs Saint-Henri and Ville-Émard–Côte-Saint-Paul.
 The Clinique communautaire Pointe-Saint-Charles, though it inspired the CLSC system and is the provider of CLSC services for Pointe-Saint-Charles, continues to operate independently of the CLSC system.
 The nearest hospitals are the Hôpital de Verdun, Hôpital de LaSalle and the McGill University Health Centre superhospital is immediately northwest of the borough.

 Centre Sportif de la Petite-Bourgogne

-The Little Burgundy Sports Center features a multitude of activities and spaces to accommodate a large audience.
-This large facility is very much involved in community life and contributes to the dynamism of Little Burgundy and the Southwest district.
-Its elegant and contemporary architecture makes it a true landmark in this part of Montreal.

-Opened in 1997, this beautiful building was built at a cost of $8.6 million by neighborhood residents striving to overcome the lack of activities and sports facilities in the area.
+Opened in 1997, the building was built at a cost of $8.6 million by neighborhood residents striving to overcome the lack of activities and sports facilities in the area.

 Its funding was arranged by three parties: the federal and provincial governments have contributed $4 million and the City of Montreal invested $4.6 million.

 During the opening, the mayor, Pierre Bourque, officially transferred the facility and equipment management to the Little Burgundy Sports Center Corporation, chaired at the time by Mrs. Léonie Charles.

 Managed independently, the Little Burgundy Sport Center is represented by the board of directors and a management team that works in partnership with the South West district, City of Montreal.